WastingT-me/Tinkoff_Sirius_ML_2023/README.md

 # **Part 0** **To do List**

-1. Hide all installations in setup.py
+1. Hide all installations in setup.sh

 2. Add the backbone of the WebUI Stable Diffusion interface to fully automate the code

-3. Look for additional methods of image preprocessing, since AUTOMATIC1111 already uses SwinIR
+3. Look for additional methods of image preprocessing, since AUTOMATIC1111 already uses SwinIR -- DONE

-4. Add tag clustering
+4. Add tag clustering -- DONE

-5. Try Midjourney to get an alien image
+5. Try Midjourney to get an alien image -- Non - priority

-6. Add an image difference function to generate a sample of the most diverse offers
+6. Add an image difference function to generate a sample of the most diverse offers -- Non - priority

 # **Часть 1** **TL;DR**